 Washington Post editorial: Face masks are vital to stopping the spread of the virus.
 (PDF)

 Masks and physical distancing can greatly reduce the risk of transmitting the disease, according to an extensive study published in The Lancet, a leading scientific journal.
 The report is among the first to lay out evidence specific to coronaviruses, rather than extrapolating from data on other respiratory viruses.
-Among the findings: The use of masks reduces the odds of infection to 3 percent from 17 percent.
+Among the findings: The use of masks reduces the odds of infection to 3% from 17%.

-Updated Visitor Restrictions - Under Phase 2 guidelines for hospitals, non-COVID patients who want visitors may have one visitor per day.
-Current restrictions for visitors in ambulatory settings mean no visitor access at the Emergency Department, in Sky Lakes outpatient settings, at Sky Lakes clinics and Cascades East Family Medicine Clinic except for pediatric patients, obstetrics-related procedures, end-of-life patients, patients requiring direct assistance, and other exceptions approved by the provider.
+Currently, non-COVID patients at Sky Lakes who want visitors may have one visitor per day.
+Restrictions in ambulatory settings mean no visitor access at Sky Lakes clinics and Cascades East Family Medicine Clinic except for pediatric patients, obstetrics-related procedures, end-of-life patients, patients requiring direct assistance and other exceptions approved by the provider.
 In those situations, patients are allowed one visitor.
-All visitors must pass screening criteria before entering, they must wear a mask at all times, and will be expected to remain in the room during the visit.
+All visitors wear a mask at all times and will be expected to remain in the room during the visit.

 Learn more about the Your Care Continues campaign launched by the Oregon Association of Hospitals and Health Systems.
 Watch the 30-second TV spot.